prosperSeb/3-musketeers/currency/README.md

 ## Installation

-Before using the function you need to execute a bunch of command to install required library.
+Before using the program you need to execute a bunch of command to install required library.

 ```sh
 ❯ cd /path/to/workspace/3-musketeers/currency